m0t0k1ch1/scalatra-slick/README.md

 > container:start
 ```

-Before you open the applicatin, you have to create tables and load data.
+Before you open the applicatin, you have to create database named `scalatra-slick` in mysql.

-* create tables
+In order to create tables, access the following URL.

 [http://localhost:8080/db/create-tables](http://localhost:8080/db/create-tables)

-* load data
+In order to load the initial data, access the following URL.

 [http://localhost:8080/db/load-data](http://localhost:8080/db/load-data)

 Then, you can open the application.

-* show index
 [http://localhost:8080](http://localhost:8080)

-If you reset the application, drop tables.
+If you reset the application, access the following URL.

-* drop tables
 [http://localhost:8080/db/drop-tables](http://localhost:8080/db/drop-tables)